opengeospatial/CoverageJSON/README.md

 After any adoption, it is proposed that the commonalities and differences with other OGC coverage payload formats, such as CIS-JSON, GeoTiff and NetCDF, be investigated with view to producing a developmental roadmap for CoverageJSON, to be pursued within the OGC governance framework.

-So far, the Business Justfication for this plan has just finished a formal Public Comment period on 25 July 2021 and responses to the received comments are being processed.
+So far, the Business Justfication for this plan has just finished a formal Public Comment period on 25 July 2021 and responses to the received comments are being processed at an OGC GoToMeeting session on 28 July 2021.
+All were agreed to be closed apart from one, which needed more information for a considered meaningful response.
+This has been requested from the original commentator.